reifjulian/rscript/README.md

 ## EOF
 ```
-Below is the Stata code that calls this R script.
-We specify options that instruct `rscript` to generate a break if the user's base R installation is less than 3.6 or if the user is missing the "tidyverse", "haven", or "estimatr" packages.
+Below is the Stata code that calls **ols_robust.R**.
+We use the `args()` option to feed it the two inputs it expects, and require the user's base R installation to be version 3.6 or higher by specifying the option `rversion(3.6)`:

 ```stata
 * Stata: OLS with robust standard errors